Variational Autoencoding of Dental Point Clouds: Variational Point Cloud Inference

 \section{Variational Point Cloud Inference}

 \textbf{Background: FoldingNet.} To handle varying sizes and arbitrary order in point clouds, a common strategy is to employ neural networks exhibiting invariance to changes in cardinality and permutation, as proposed by \citet{qi_pointnet_2017} in PointNet.
-FoldingNet employs a very similar encoder, $e$, that operates independently on each point of the point cloud to identify the latent code, $\z$.
-Subsequently, the folding-based decoder, $f: \Z \times \R^2 \rightarrow \R^3$, "folds" a chosen constant base shape, $\G$, according to the latent code, in our case two-dimensional planar patch $[-1, 1]^2$ \citep{yang_foldingnet_2018}.
+FoldingNet employs a very similar encoder, $e$, that operates independently on each point of the point cloud to identify a latent code, $\z$.
+Subsequently, the folding-based decoder, $f: \Z \times \R^2 \rightarrow \R^3$, ``folds'' a chosen constant base shape with points, $\vec{c}$, according to the latent code.
+In our case, the base shape is a constant uniform grid in the two-dimensional planar patch $[-1, 1]^2$ \citep{yang_foldingnet_2018}.
 Both the encoder, $e$, and the decoder, $f$, are jointly trained to minimize the reconstruction error approximated via Chamfer distances \eqref{eq:chamfer}, This ensures invariance to cardinality and permutation changes, although it complicates variational inference extensions.
-A variational autoencoder yields a distribution for each input \citep{kingma_auto-encoding_2014, rezende_stochastic_2014}.
-However, FoldingNet and most current permutation-invariant neural networks do not have a correspondent output point for each input point in the point cloud. \looseness=-1
+A variational autoencoder yields a distribution for each input point \citep{kingma_auto-encoding_2014, rezende_stochastic_2014}.
+However, FoldingNet and most current permutation-invariant neural networks do not have a correspondent output for each individual input point in a point cloud. \looseness=-1